Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Against the Jaguars, Hines has averaged 15.7 rushing yards per game over his seven career matchups, 0.2 more yards than his over/under in Sunday's game.
+- Against the Jaguars, Hines' 15.7 rushing yards per game over his seven career matchups are 0.8 fewer than his over/under in Sunday's game.

-- Hines has had a rushing touchdown in two matchups against the Jaguars, but did not have multiple TDs in either of those games.
+- Hines, in seven matchups versus the Jaguars, has run for a TD twice, but has yet to total more than one in a single contest.

-- Allowing 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the NFL.
+- Conceding 127.1 rushing yards per game, the Jaguars have the 25th-ranked run defense in the NFL.

-- This year the Jaguars have allowed 22 rushing TDs.
-They are ranked 30th in the league in that category.
+- This season the Jaguars are ranked 30th in the NFL in rushing touchdowns conceded (22).

 Recent Performances

-- Against the Raiders last week, Hines rushed two times for four yards.
+- In last week's contest against the Raiders, Hines carried the ball two times for four yards.

-- He chipped in with four receptions for 14 yards in the passing game.

-- In his last three games, Hines has rushed for 15 yards (5.0 per game) on five carries.
+- Hines has put up 15 rushing yards on five carries (5.0 yards per game) with zero touchdowns over his last three outings.

-- He's also caught six passes for 29 yards (9.7 per game) and one touchdown.
+- He also has 29 receiving yards (9.7 ypg) on six catches, with one TD.

 Hines' Indianapolis Teammates